majioa/contest_availability/README.md

 Try to find a clean and readable solution to the problem.

 Bonus points:
-- The class name isn't optimal.
-Where should availability checking live?
+- The class name `Availability` isn't optimal.
+Where would the `#available_between?` method live in a more realistic application?
+  What would be the class name?
-- How would you model availabilities for different accomodations?
+- This example is too simplistic.
+How would you extend the data model to support more than one accomodation?
-- How can we consolidate different sources of availability (e.g. external calendars, bookings)?
+- In a real-world setting there are several sources for availability, e.g. a user might block certain dates on the platform, or some dates are already booked, or the same accomodation might be listed on a competitor's platform and have a booking there.
+How can we consolidate these different sources of availability?
+How can we model this so they're easy to combine?
-- Can you suggest a data structure that's better suited for this kind of query?
-What if people are looking for any available property, how could you make this perform well?
+- Can you suggest a data structure that makes finding available accomodations for a given set of check-in and check-out dates easy and fast?
+What would be the trade-offs?

 That's all.
 Happy hacking!